 Alumni is defined as any graduate from PIU, TTU, Spurgeon from any degree program as well as former students who have completed at least 12 credit hours and have been out of school for five or more years.

 FRUITLAND BAPTIST BIBLE COLLEGE SCHOLARSHIP

 Awarded to Alumnus of Fruitland Baptist Bible Institute.
-Each FBBI alumnus is entitled to receive up to 1/3 in tuition assistance grants.
+Each FBBI alumnus is entitled to receive tuition assistance grants.
+General Scholarship Rule applies.